dselman/ethereum-utils/README.md

 Install a local `geth` node.
 E.g. by following: https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Mac

-Launch the local `geth` node in a terminal using:
+Launch the local `geth` node (connecting to the rinkey test network) in a terminal using:

 ```
 geth --rinkeby --rpc --verbosity 2 console
 ```

+You may need to wait for the node to synchronize with the network.

 Then create your test account by using the `geth` REPL: